-Just 30 persons can pretend to be royalty and come aboard Royal Canadian Pacific (RCP) to sample the train’s five-star dining, open-platform observation areas, several small salons, and large compartments with private, ensuite shower, toilet and sink.
-The train and its superb staff combine outstanding scenery, exclusive visits and elegant musical events with the five-star service and dining.
+Just 30 persons can pretend to be royalty aboard the Royal Canadian Pacific (RCP), sampling the train’s five-star dining, open-platform observation areas, several small salons, and large compartments with private, ensuite shower, toilet and sink.
+The train and its superb staff combine with outstanding scenery, exclusive visits and elegant musical events with the five-star service and dining.
 It all results in one word: “Wow!”

-The Royal Canadian Pacific has just announced plans to offer public departures after a five-year hiatus.
-It has also just finished building beautiful bi-level glass dome car.
+The Royal Canadian Pacific announced in 2019 it plans to offer public departures after a five-year hiatus.
+It has also added a beautiful bi-level glass dome car.

-The total RCP package is matched by just a few trains in the world.
+The total Royal Canadian Pacific experience is matched by just a few trains in the world.
 Many of the cars for the RCP train were built between 1917 and 1931 and were used as business cars for the Canadian Pacific Railroad (CPR).
 Sir Winston Churchill, King George VI and Queen Elizabeth, Princess Elizabeth and the Duke of Edinburgh (later Queen Elizabeth and Prince Philip), John and Jacqueline Kennedy, among many notables, once enjoyed the cars that make up this elegant train.

-An à la carte breakfast is served in the newly restored dining car, the “Craigellachie.”
-Tea, coffee and other beverages can be served in all the lounge areas or private rooms.
-The Royal Canadian Pacific service team will provide a full bar and beverage service including customized menus while on board.
+An à la carte breakfast is served in the elegant dining car, the “Craigellachie.”
+Tea, coffee and other beverages can be served in all the lounge areas or private cabins.
 The meals are memorable––freshly prepared on board, beautifully presented and are five-star with service to match.

 Choices for lounging abound: there is nothing finer than stretching out in the sunshine on the open platform of 1926 observation-lounge “Mount Stephen.”
 There are also the 1926 lounge-sleeper “Royal Wentworth,” the 1927 observation-lounge-sleeper “Van Horne,” and the 1916 open-platform observation lounge-diner “Killarney.”

-The brand-new for 2019 glass dome car is a beauty.
+The glass dome car added in 2019 is a beauty.
 Luxurious executive chairs and comfortable banquettes that seat 4-5 make for one of the most convivial public cars we’ve ever seen.
 The dome car comfortably seats more than 30 guests at once.
-(The inclusion of the dome car on the 2020 public departures is still TBA.)
+(The inclusion of the dome car on public departures is still TBA.)